Home

 Windshields are classified based on their position in the vehicle, each serving a specific purpose.

-The front windshield is the primary window at the front of the vehicle, offering the driver and front passenger visibility.
-It's typically made of laminated glass for enhanced safety.
+The primary window at the front of the vehicle, offering the driver and front passenger visibility.
+Typically made of laminated glass for enhanced safety.

-Rear windshields or back glasses provide visibility for the driver through the rear of the vehicle.
-They are often made of tempered glass, which shatters into small, less harmful pieces upon impact.
+Provides rear visibility for the driver.
+Often made of tempered glass, which shatters into small, less harmful pieces upon impact.

 Windshield Installation Tools